Apply for offtake

 • Technology readiness level: Is the technology far enough along to make the proposal realistic/plausible?
 We typically look for an existing proof of concept at or beyond pilot scale, to what extent prior testing mimics operating conditions, and a plausible roadmap to close the gap between current data and assumed performance at scale.
 We also look at whether the technology has been tested as an integrated system.

 • Likelihood of successful execution: Is this team set up to deliver on the proposed project?
-This includes whether the team has the necessary expertise and experience to execute, as well as the qualifications and commitments of potential project partners.
+This includes whether the team has the necessary expertise and experience to execute and outperform companies working on similar ideas, as well as the qualifications and commitments of potential project partners.
 We also factor in the stage of project development and the feasibility of securing any financing necessary.

 • Delivery volume: When will this project start delivering tons?
 We are looking for projects that can deliver meaningful volume (tens of thousands of tons or more) in the next 2–5 years, with a preference for earlier delivery (i.e., 2026/2027).